Ceiling balloon: Technical details

 The balloons and associated equipment are usually stored in a cabinet mounted on a wall close to the gas cylinders.
 The cabinet has three doors one of which opens down and to it the filler stand is attached.
-At the top of the filler stand is a "L" shaped pipe with two rings, a small one on the bottom and a larger one on the top called the inflation nozzle.
+At the top of the filler stand is an L-shaped pipe with two rings, a small one on the bottom and a larger one on the top called the inflation nozzle.
 The rings stop the tube from dropping through the stand or rising too far when the balloon is inflated.
 The top ring has several grooves cut into it, to help grip the balloon which is fitted to it.

 At the bottom of the pipe is a weight that, when the precise amount of gas has been added, will lift to indicate the balloon is full.
 A rubber hose is attached to this pipe and passes through the filler stand twice.
 The first hole is larger than the tube to permit movement, while the second is used to hold the tubing in place.

 From there the tube runs to a needle valve that controls the amount of gas flowing to the balloon.
 A second tube will then run from the valve to a regulator valve that is attached to the gas cylinder.
 This valve has two pressure gauges attached.
 One showing the total pressure remaining in the gas cylinder and the second showing the amount of gas flowing through the tubing.
 Typically the cylinder, which is made of steel and weighs about 140 lb (65 kg).
 It contains the equivalent of about 200 ft3 (5.7 m3) of gas at standard pressure, stored at a pressure of 2000 psi (14 megapascals) and will inflate approximately 120 balloons (according to a nominal diameter of 45 cm).